iLib-js/ilib-mono/README.md

     }
     ```

-1. By replacing a string value in the source file with
+1. spreadBig.
+Replace a string value in the source file with
    an array of objects that describe the translations:

     ```json